 - Use neutral shades for walls and trimmings, interior and exterior.
 Avoid leaving a bland impression by using different, yet complementary neutral shades.
 Keep in mind that many shades qualify as neutral.
 Here’s a slideshow of 10 neutral shades that run from the expected neutral colors to neutral shades of red to lilac to brown.

-- When deciding whether a fixture, like a door handle or sconce, should be repaired or replaced, ask whether the fixture dates the house or adds some charm.
+- When deciding whether you should repair or replace a fixture like a door handle or sconce, ask whether the fixture dates the house or adds some charm.
 Get rid of anything that dates the house.

 - Anything that requires going under the floor or into the walls is going to blow up the rehab budget.
 Hopefully, the property inspection done before the house was chosen already revealed whether any significant rehab would be needed.